Financial and Property Managers

 Tammy L. Williams

-Tammy joined Ohana in 2017.
-Prior to Ohana, Tammy had already spent many years working in the fiduciary industry, first as a home care site supervisor assisting clients with living independently and providing oversight and coaching to staff, then as a client service manager handling clients financial affairs.
+Tammy joined Ohana after spending many years working in the fiduciary industry, first as a home care site supervisor assisting clients with living independently and providing oversight and coaching to staff, then as a client service manager handling clients financial affairs.
 Her duties included managing communication with clients, staff, and outside agencies including DSHS, Social Security, and Section 8.
 She also worked as a payroll assistant for an in-home care agency, managing payroll records and compliance.

 Tammy obtained an Associate of Arts from Cascadia Community College in 2003 and her Bachelor of Science in Psychology & Anthropology from Washington State University in 2005.